UEABIO/physalia-R-course-2023/book/_main.md

 # R basics

-Go to RStudio Cloud and enter the Project labelled `Day One` - this will clone the project and provide you with your own project workspace.
+Go to Posit cloud and enter the Project labelled `Day One` - this will clone the project and provide you with your own project workspace.

 Follow the instructions below to get used to the R command line, and how R works as a language.